OpenCQRS/OpenCQRS/README.md

 ## 🗺️ Roadmap

+### ⏳ In Progress
+- Create an ecommerce demo application to showcase OpenCQRS features

+### ⏭️ Next
 - Option to automaticaaly validate a commnd
 - Option to automatically apply new events when getting an aggregate snapshot

-- File store provider for event sourcing
+### 🕙 To Follow
 - Event Grid messaging provider
 - Kafka messaging provider
+- File store provider for event sourcing
 - Amazon SQS messaging provider
 - EventSourcingDB store provider